-In Physical Education lessons teachers should make sure students have access to their inhalers during PE and take them when needed, before during or after PE.
+In Physical Education lessons teachers should make sure students have access to their inhalers during 8 | London acute care standards for children and young people PE and take them when needed, before during or after PE.

 Risk assessments will be carried out for any out of school visit.
 Factors considered include how routine and emergency medicines will be stored and administered and where help could be obtained in an emergency.
-We recognize there may be additional medicines. equipment or factors to consider when planning residential visits.
+We recognize there may be additional medicines, equipment or factors to consider when planning residential visits.
 These may be in addition to any medicines, facilities and healthcare plans that are normally available in school.

-In an emergency situation, school staff are required under common law duty of care, to act like any reasonable parent.
+In an emergency situation school staff are required under common law duty of care, to act like any reasonable parent.
 This may include administering medicines.
 We have posters on display in school that reiterates the steps to take during an emergency.